Affordable Furnace Repair

 Filter Location

-If you don't know where your filters are they maybe hidden on the cold air return side or above the furnace.
-If there is no access door you may need to reach through the furnace(simply open the front covers) to remove them from the cold air return.
+If you don't know where your filters are, they may be hidden in the cold air return beside or above the furnace.
+If there is no access door you may need to reach through the furnace to remove them from the cold air return.
 Make sure your furnace is powered off before reaching inside!
+This is common on downflow furnaces where two filters are installed above the furnace in a V pattern.
+These can be tough to access.
+We can normally add an access door to make things easier.

 Heat Registers/Vents